haithamaouati/tfetch/README.md

   - Uptime, installed packages, memory
   - Current date and time
   - Color palette
-- Customizable color for ASCII art and detail headings
 - Works offline — no external dependencies
 - Fast, lightweight, and silent on errors
 - ASCII art included (tux and android)